Abussos10/EpyTodo/README.md

 # EpyTodo

-EpyTodo is the projet that introduced me in Web Development during my first year at Epitech.
+EpyTodo is the projet that introduced me to Web Development during my first year at Epitech.
 The goal was to create a functional Todo List application using Node.js and Express.
 The project focuses on the backend development, providing users with the ability to manage their tasks easily.
-In addition to the backend, any frontend was considered as a bonus.
 ## Features

 EpyTodo offers the following features :